una/sass-workshop/README.md

-# Workshop: Customizing Your Stylesheets: An Advanced Sass Workshop
+# Workshop: Customizing Your Stylesheets

 So you’ve heard of Sass.
 In fact, you're probably using it.
 You write variables and use predefined mixins like a pro.
 But are you using Sass to its full potential?